bikekevin5/jekyll-theme-massively/_posts/2019-08-21-first-script.md

 layout: post
 title:  "First Script"
 date:   2019-08-21
-excerpt: "Huge thanks to HTML5 UP for making this awesome template!
-Let's see what it can do"
+excerpt: "There's something alive down here"
-image: "/images/pic02.jpg"
+image: "/images/pic03.jpg"
 ---

 Just test this out and see what happens

-Add some setting and intro to allow readers to get into the setting.
+<h1>Add some setting and intro to allow readers to get into the setting.
-That would include any mentions of this is being produced at where when and Why
+That would include any mentions of this is being produced at where when and Why</h1>

 you would also want to use this as a template blog post and see if you want to include images systematically instead